AidKool/golden-shoe/README.md

 npm i
 ```

-- The project uses a Mongo DB hosted by Atlas and thus it is not necessary to seed the database.
-However, it can be done by running the script below from the root directory of the project
+- The project uses a Mongo DB hosted by Atlas which can be used live and thus it is not necessary to seed the database.
+However, developers can use their own Mongo DB database and seed it by running the script below from the root directory of the project

 ```
 npm run seed